Thursday, October 30, 2014

 Diamond Head campground:

-Several photos taken from the headland walk:
+Several photographs captured during the headland walk:

 Wednesday, May 28, 2014